quarerma/SudokoGameJava/README.md

 #### 3: Open the terminal on that folder, then run the following command:
 #####  "mvn install" - "if you have problems with this line code, try: mvn clean intall"

 #### 4: Now a "target" directory must be created.
-Now to run, wrtie the command line:
+Now to run, write the command line:
 #####  "java jar- target/SudokoMain-1.0-SNAPSHOT-jar-with-dependencies.jar."